 - Because it’s soft with padding, you can use it to sleep in different positions.

-- We like that it’s about $25, and that it qualifies for Amazon Prime.
+- We like that it’s less than $25, and that it qualifies for Amazon Prime.

 Disadvantages of the SkySiesta SNUG Travel Pillow: